pietraferreira/quartz/content/notes/university/presentation-fyp-final.md

 ---

 **Slide 3: Ownership in Rust**
+Now to give you a bit more context on Rust and what I am actually talking about:

 "Rust enforces three cardinal rules for ownership: each value is owned by a single entity, ownership ends with scope, and ownership can shift via transfers, exemplified here with 's' transferring to 'b', ensuring memory safety."

 **Why is it memory safe**?